sammy78952/Project-introduction/README.md

 # Project-introduction
-We use SDL to make a C++ breakout clone game.
+We use SDL to make a C language breakout clone game.

 # How to play?